Fraggle Rock: Broadcast history

 The CBC/HBO version of the series has been broadcast and dubbed in 95 countries.
-The series airs on Channel 7, TV One, Doordarshan, and Workpoint TV.
+The series airs on Channel 7, TV One, Doordarshan, Workpoint TV, KRO, Sveriges Television, NHK, NRK, and GBR TV.
 Others were broadcast on Coub as an uploaded video, and others broadcast on TVtropolis (Canada), Bolivision (Bolivia), and CNC3 (Trinidad and Tobago).

 After the show ended on HBO in 1987, the channel started to rerun the series.
 In 1988, it ran on TNT.
 The show aired on Disney Channel from October 1, 1992 to September 30, 1996.
 From 1999 to 2001, the show moved to Odyssey Network, which had recently been purchased by Henson and Hallmark.
 After Hallmark took full control, it discontinued the reruns.
-From October 10, 2010 to October 4, 2014, reruns aired on The Hub as part of the channel's launch.
+From October 10, 2010, to October 4, 2014, reruns aired on The Hub as part of the channel's launch.

 In 2007, Fraggle Rock reruns aired on television internationally.
 On July 23, 2007, Boomerang and Cartoonito started repeating episodes of the original North American production of Fraggle Rock in the UK, as they were unable to use the UK edits.
 In January 2013, ITV broadcast two episodes of this version as part of its Old Skool Weekend feature on the CITV channel.